I was making really fun garden art before recycling was cool.

 See more of these kinds of pages here;

-See where the magic happens and all these tutorials are made;
+See where the magic happens and all these tutorials are made; These places are where I do my best work - usually it's rustic and funky.

 And many more crafts tutorials to get into, whatever you're interested in;